appalrpivotal/spring-schema-migrate/README.md

 cd corp-store-green

 cf push

-Scenario 2:

-Pushing the first version of the Application (corp-store-blue) and then have the second version (corp-store-green) perform the schema changes and add a column to Mysql instance.

-Steps:
-1)

-cd corp-store-blue

-cf push

-3) cd corp-store-green

-4) cf push

 You will notice that the green version of the application is backed with the new changes to the database.